bmays9/bet-tracker/README.md

 The money list page allows users to see the ranking of their account balance compared to other users on the site.

 ## Administration
-The administration pages all the site administrator a convenient and intuitive way to manage the database, and in turn the datadisplayed on the site.
+The administration pages all the site administrator a convenient and intuitive way to manage the database, and in turn the data displayed on the site.
 The administrator can amend individual bets, lines, or user's bank balance and search for each on the site in an intelligent way.

 ## Database structure